- Find Your Career at S&T

 which is critical to economic development in Missouri and the nation.

-Missouri University of Science and Technology (Missouri S&T) is seeking candidates for two positions: (1) tenure-track at the assistant professor level and (2) mid-career position at either the associate professor or professor level who excel in interdisciplinary research to advance our campus signature area of Smart Living.
-Smart Living seeks to improve the human living condition by enhancing the integrated system of people, technology, and the environment.
+Missouri University of Science and Technology (Missouri S&T) is seeking candidates for faculty in either tenure-track at the assistant professor level or mid-career position at either the associate professor or professor level who excel in interdisciplinary research to advance our campus signature area of Smart Living.
+Smart Living seeks to improve the human living condition by enhancing the integrated system of people, technology and the environment.
 Smart Living requires an interdisciplinary effort in numerous fields among the business, computing, economics, engineering, humanities, mathematics and statistics, policy, science, and social science disciplines to advance a sustainable, usable, and healthy society.
 The Smart Living signature area is one of four signature areas that are part of S&T’s aggressive strategic plan to hire 100 faculty, adding more breadth and depth to our world-class programs.
-New hires may start in Fall 2017, Spring 2018, or Fall 2018.
+New hires may start in Fall 2018, Spring 2019, or Fall 2019.

-Highly qualified, motivated faculty members in various disciplines would join the university at a pivotal moment in its 146 year history to assist us in raising our visibility.
-The university has an ambitious strategic plan strongly supported by the University of Missouri System, and a decade of growth in its enrollments, research expenditures, scholarly activity, and overall academic quality.
+Highly qualified, motivated faculty members in various disciplines would join the university at a pivotal moment in its 147 year history assist us in raising our visibility.
+The university has an ambitious strategic plan strongly supported by the University of Missouri System, and a decade of growth in its enrollments, research expenditures, scholarly activity and overall academic quality.
 In rising to the challenge, the university is halfway through a plan to hire 100 new faculty members by 2020 — growing the faculty by 20 percent.
-Part of this bold, ambitious plan includes employing transformative and focused hiring in four interdisciplinary signature areas, including Smart Living http://research.mst.edu/signatureareas/smartliving/.
-Representative faculty interests in Smart Living can be found at https://isc.mst.edu under Intelligent Cyber-Physical Systems.
+Part of this bold, ambitious plan includes employing transformative and focused luring in four interdisciplinary signature areas, including Smart Living.

 Interested applicants should submit an electronic application to Missouri S&T Human Resources at http://hr.mst.edu/careers/academic/ Applications must include: